dataclay/cli-tools/README.md

 1. Launch a Terminal session
 2. Navigate to a directory that contains a Templater-compatible AEP file, a configured `templater-options.json` file, and the `templater-CC2015.applescript` file.
-3. Type in `osascript templater-CC2015.applescript` and press Enter to have Templater interpret the configuration in the `templater-options.json` file and launch After Effects CC 2015.
+3. Type in `osascript templater-CC2015.applescript` and press Enter to have Templater interpret the configuration in the `templater-options.json` file and launch After Effects CC 2015 without a user interface.
+Type in `osascript templater-CC2015.applescript ui` to do the same but launch After Effects with a user interface.
 4. Wait for Templater to complete it versioning tasks as specified within the `tasks` key of the `templater-options.json` file.
 If you get unexpected results, consult the `templater.log` file to see any messages Templater logged.

 ###On Microsoft Windows